 sjf911 wrote:I would think the thermodynamics of airflow over a hot wire would dictate that hotter air of the same mass flow would cool the wire less than cold air of the same mass flow yielding leaner AFR's at hotter temps.
 Do we know if any OEM's use temperature correction?

-Users browsing this forum: elutionsdesign and 4 guests
+Users browsing this forum: slyrye and 3 guests